Dohnsen

-Dohnsen is a village administered by the Lower Saxon town of Bergen in northern Celle district on the Lüneburg Heath in North Germany.
+Dohnsen (/de/) is a village administered by the Lower Saxon town of Bergen in northern Celle district on the Lüneburg Heath in North Germany.
 It lies 4 km east of Bergen and has 762 inhabitants (as of 2019).

 History

 Not far from Dohnsen is the Dohnsen-Siddernhausen Dolmen which dates back to the New Stone Age.
 In the woods there, near the hamlet of Wohlde, there are no less than 42 tumuli from the late Bronze Age dating from 1500 to 1200 BC, which are considered part of the Lüneburg Culture.

 The first record of the village of Dohnsen was in 1330 when it was called Dodensen.
 Its outlying villages include Wohlde, Hünenburg, Roxhüllen, Salzmoor and Siddernhausen.
 Since the administrative reforms of the early 1970s, Dohnsen has been part of the municipality of Bergen.
 It has largely retained its village character.
 In Dohnsen there are still original farmsteads some of which have old stands of oak.